Liolaemus chiliensis: Polyploidy

-Habitat and Distribution
+Habitat and distribution

 This species is native to the Neotropics.
 It is also found in the Chilean Matorral, Patagonian Steppe, and Valdivian Temperate Forests, covering a region spanning Chile and Argentina.
-A helpful map of its distribution and numerous observations (and their photos) can be found on iNaturalist.
 This lizard lives within the latitudes of 30 and 40°S, and its altitudes are from sea level to 2100 meters.

 The habitat of this species includes bushes and branches.
 These lizards bask in bushes that tend to obscure them from possible predators, which makes it more difficult for predators to spot them.
 L. chiliensis is adept in running and climbing, and can often be found on branches higher than expected.
 However, they are typically ground dwellers, found within dense shrubs but not on the ground directly.
 Their geographical distribution extends from Coquimbo (29°S) to Valdivia (39°S)． L. chiliensis is active throughout the day.
 Observations tend to be more frequent from September to February, which may be due to its mating season, the warmer weather in these months, or human beings going out more often in warmer weather and consequentially spotting more of these lizards.